Coaching-True-Connections/true-connections-coaching.github.io/faq.md

 ### 17) How do I get started?

-Use the contact form or booking page to request your discovery call, and include a brief note about your goals.
+Email or call to request your free discovery call and include a brief note about your goals.
+If you are not sure whether coaching or consulting is the best fit, that is okay.
+The discovery call is the place to sort that out.

 [Book a Discovery Call](/contact-us/)